JoshuahBoardman/JoshuahBoardman/README.md

 - 👯 I’m looking to collaborate on interesting and innovative projects.
 - 💬 Ask me about anything game related.
 - 📫 How to reach me: joshuahboardman@gmail.com
-- :parrot: My best friend is a sun conure (parrot) named Maui.
+- :parrot: I'm best friend with a sun conure (parrot) named Maui.

 ### Reach Out: